[REVIEW] The Fat Duck London (UK) Restaurant Review

 Savoury Lollies: Waldorf Salad (Frozen Apple, Celery and Grape, Walnut), Salmon Twister (Smoked Salmon with Avocado and Horseradish), Foie Gras Feast (with Almond and Cocoa Nibs)

-An off-the-menu addition, this was one of my favouriteplates.
-We were told that these lollies are an absolute nightmare to prepare on a large scale because each has incredible detail.
-The favourite of the three by far was the foie gras, which was like most rich, luxurious Magnum bar ever (minus the frozen part).
+An off-the-menu addition, this was one of my favourite plates.
+We were told that these lollies are an absolute nightmare to prepare on a large scale because each comes with incredible detail.
+The favourite of the three by far was the foie gras, which was like the ultimate Magnum bar on the gluttony-scale.

 Jelly of Quail, Crayfish Cream : Chicken Liver Parfait, Oak Moss, Truffle Toast (Homage to Alain Chapel)